Installing Octez#

 Installing binary packages#

 When it comes to installing software, especially for critical applications like Tezos/Octez, it’s crucial to ensure a secure and stable environment.
 While compiling from source can provide customization options, it often introduces complexities and risks.
-Instead, opting for binary packages sucha as Deb or RPM packages from a trusted source simplifies installation and enhances security.
+Instead, opting for binary packages such as Deb packages from a trusted source simplifies installation and enhances security.

-Deb or RPM packages compiled for a specific platform should be always preferred over statically compiled binaries.
-Deb or RPM packages can also be used to simplify the creation of OCI images or simply deployed on bare metal using provisioning tools such as Ansible.
+Deb packages compiled for a specific platform should be always preferred over statically compiled binaries.
+Deb packages can also be used to simplify the creation of OCI images or simply deployed on bare metal using provisioning tools such as Ansible.

-Using the official Deb or RPM packages offers several advantages:
+Using the official Deb packages offers several advantages:

 Security: Packages are pre-compiled and thoroughly tested, reducing the risk of vulnerabilities introduced during compilation.
 All our packages are signed and our supply chain is strictly monitored to make sure the packages that we deliver only use components that were vetted by our engineering team.